miklevin/MikeLev.in/_posts/2025-06-23-endosymbiotic-developer-ai-collaborator.md

 fantastic because I already pay Google whatever-per-month for what they used to call Google One but are now AI'ing it a bit up or whatever.
-And for that I seem to have almost unlimited access to you, who can take what I estimate to be about 130 tiktokens in a single POST submit, which is just under the entire book *Pride and Prejudice* — and you're all like "just a sec..."
-HAHA!
+And for that I seem to have almost unlimited access to you, who can take what I estimate to be about 130 tiktokens in a single POST submit.
 And then you come back with a response in which you very clearly at least scanned the whole thing and can talk with either face of Gemini: Yin or Yang, and very well thought out cross-referenced against that whole super-fast copy-of-the-Internet you carry around with you backed up by the phenomenal cosmic-infrastructure of Google — and thus the lightning bruiser Grug Crood.
 You're like The Hulk when Bruce Banner has control.
 Man, that made me drop Perplexity fast when that really dawned on me.
 It just took you awhile to admit Donald Trump was the President of the United States and that Grover Cleveland's unique distinction in history is no longer unique, haha!

 Lenses.